uwezi/AVR-Dx/platformio/readme.md

 # Settings for the platformio extension in VSCode

-When removing the link to the Arduino framework from the platformio.ini, PlatformIO reverts back to the older 1.7 toolchain, which still lacks support for the AVR-Dx microcontrollers.
-You can override this in the platfromio.ini:
+When removing the link to the Arduino framework from the `platformio.ini`, PlatformIO reverts back to the older 1.7 toolchain, which still lacks support for the AVR-Dx microcontrollers.
+You can override this in the `platformio.ini`:

 ```
 [env:AVR64DA28]